rajeshranjan66/OCI_GenAI_Chatbot_Excercise/README.md

                 *****************Update is still in-progress*************** This chatbot will answer your questions related to TOGAF10 and based upon 550 page documentation about TOGAF standard stored in Chroma DB vector database and LLM model.
+Implemention is using Oracle Cloud Infrastructure.

+Oracle Cloud Infrastructure (OCI) Generative AI is a fully managed service that provides a set of state-of-the-art, customizable large language models (LLMs) that cover a wide range of use cases, and which is available through a single API.
+Using the OCI Generative AI service you can access ready-to-use pretrained models, or create and host your own fine-tuned custom models based on your own data on dedicated AI clusters.

-To learn more about OCI genAI services ,refer to this link.
+To learn more about OCI genAI services ,refer to this link - https://docs.oracle.com/en-us/iaas/Content/generative-ai/home.htm and https://docs.oracle.com/en-us/iaas/api/#/en/generative-ai/20231130/

 OCI GenAI Proessional certiication is free until July -2024 with 2 free attempt.
 Found this course very useful for certificaiton as well as learning RAG, LLM architecture , Encoding & decoding etc. https://blogs.oracle.com/oracleuniversity/post/announcing-oci-2024-generative-ai-professional-certification-and-course

 It uses -